andredavedovicz/vite-deploy/README.md

 git commit -m "fix: some bug"
 git push
 ```
-Whenever you push to GitHub, it will deply automatically
+<h3>Remember:Whenever you push to GitHub, it will deply automatically</h3>